minivan/random-scripts/README.md

 A poem to my future self:

-    When I find yourself in times of trouble
+    When I find myself in times of trouble
     And the netbook is failing me
     Do a clean install and
     wget -qO- https://raw.github.com/minivan/random-scripts/master/os/xubuntu_clean.sh | sh